How Caching Works

 (It is not necessary to delete cookies or the other items).

 There are several ways to watch HTTP headers.
 First, you can use the logs that are generated by Enfold Proxy.
-After the October 2008 release, Enfold Proxy now includes a special log level which shows HTTP headers and directional arrows in the log to indicate whether the request is coming or going.
+The October 2008 release of Enfold Proxy now includes a special log level which shows HTTP headers and directional arrows in the log to indicate whether the request is coming or going.
 (Read more about how to view HTTP headers in the proxy log).
 The second way is to install plugins in your browser that lets you view the headers in real time.
-Because of the potential for confusion, this second way is not recommended but mainly useful when you do not have access to the Enfold Proxy logs.
 Below we will describe how to use browser plugins to view HTTP headers and how to interpret them.
 The HTTP headers in the proxy log may have slight differences than what you see below, but generally the syntax should be similar.
 Also, the directional arrows in the header logs should indicate where the responses are coming from.
-(Mainly, you will be checking how often Zope/Plone is handling requests; the less often, the better.
+(Mainly, you will be checking how often Zope/Plone is handling requests; the less, the better.

 To verify caching, you will need to view your HTTP response headers.
 Several browser tools let you do this.

 - Live HTTP Headers ( http://livehttpheaders.mozdev.org/ ) is the recommended tool.
 This is a Firefox plugin which lets you view http headers in real time.
 For easier reading, you can go to the Generator tab and filter out image requests.